 And we also have many Japanese who don't like to work and look for other ways, some don't even leave the house.
 The average salary in Japan is usually not very different, so Japanese people have more freedom of choice.
 So just because some Japanese people work more than 12 hours a day, we can't generalize.

 Work for foreigners in Japan

 Despite the fact that the working hours in Japan are only 8/9 hours, foreigners end up creating a bad reputation for working in Japan, because of the overtime.
 Unfortunately, some companies force the worker to work overtime, otherwise he will lose his job and be easily replaced by another.

 In Japan there is a shortage of workers, and companies and contractors prefer to hire people who do the work of 2, to avoid expenses with taxes and insurance Shakai Hoken for each employee.
 Thus, many foreigners end up seeing no alternative but to work 12 hours a day, including Saturday.

 In some cases, it is the foreigner himself who plunges into work, in order to save money and return to his home country, ignoring fun, culture, language, tours, and ends up living a depressing life, and then blames Japan.
 The lack of fluency in the language, or the lack of opportunities, prevents him from knowing several other satisfying paths and careers.

 Timetable in Japan and the World

-Many think that Japan is one of the hardest working countries in the world, they are wrong.
+Many think that Japan is one of the most worked countries in the world, they are wrong.
 A survey conducted shows that the average working hours in Japan is 1734 hours per year, which equates to approximately 34 hours per week.

-The country that works the most is the Mexico, with an average annual workload of 2237, which is equivalent to 43 hours per week.
+The country that works the most is Mexico, with an average annual workload of 2237, which is equivalent to 43 hours per week.
 In second place we have Greece, then Chile, Russia, Poland, Hungary, Estonia, Israel, Brazil, Turkey, Ireland, United States, Czech Republic, Slovakia, New Zealand, Italy and only then we have Japan, far from the top of the ranking. of countries with the highest annual workload.

 |post||Country||annual hours||Week hours|